-Trust fee receivables are classified as loans and receivables and are initially recognised at fair value.
-They are subsequently measured at their amortised cost using the effective interest rate method less any provision for impairment.
 A provision for impairment is made where there is objective evidence, including customers with financial difficulties or in default on payments, that amounts will not be recovered in accordance with original terms of the agreement.
 An allowance for impairment is recognised when the carrying value of the receivable exceeds the present value of the future cash flow discounted using the original effective commission rate.
-The carrying value of the receivable is reduced through the use of an allowance account and any impairment loss is recognized in the consolidated statement of profit or loss and other comprehensive income.
+The carrying value of the receivable is reduced through the use of an allowance account and any impairment loss is recognized in the consolidated statement of profit or loss.